 What belongs to all belongs to no one: The problem of the commons

-Market or State?
-The eternal dilemma regarding the allocation of resources in an economy.
-Ostrom questions preconceived ideas about what would happen to the “commons” in the absence of private property or state regulation.
-Do we have alternatives to the market/state?
+Market or state?
+The eternal dilemma in allocating resources within an economy.
+Elinor Ostrom challenged the conventional wisdom about what happens to the “commons” in the absence of private property or state regulation.
+But do alternatives to the market and the state really exist?

 CULTURE